 Now that you’ve had the time to connect with your potential client over the phone, or maybe even by email, your contract should summarize your scope of practice and include a disclaimer for your work together.

 That way, you have a signed copy of a written agreement stating the client was told who you are + what you do.

 In case we don’t know each other already, I’m Sam : ) I’m an attorney-turned-entrepreneur who helps women grow legally legit businesses through my fill-In-the-blank DIY legal templates and Fearlessly Legal™ Ultimate Bundle program.

 Hundreds of women contacted me last year to ask questions about scope of practice.

 And it’s not their fault — the stuff you find online isn’t just confusing, it’s usually wrong!

-There’s an entire module of Fearlessly Legal™ that teaches you scope of practice rules.
+There’s an entire video training inside my Fearlessly Legal™ Ultimate Bundle that teaches you scope of practice rules.
 You don’t have to search or worry anymore.

 I walk you through how to design your services to play it safe, what you can/can’t say on your website, and how to use contracts and web policies to holistically cover your business.